 - 4. Measures the objectives to strengthen the functionality of the Board and execution status in the current year and the recent years: - (1) The Company's members of the Board of Directors attach great importance to the elements of diversification.
 The term of the Board of Directors expired on June 15, 2022; fully new directors were appointed by the election, 2 female directors were newly elected who have different professional backgrounds in terms of knowledge, skills and industries needed for the position.
 The 2 directors take in reports discussed by the management team on the Board of Directors meeting and offer guidance and suggestions while maintaining sound communication with the management team, creating best interests for shareholders.

-In 2022, the Company held a total of 7 Board of Directors meetings which is in compliance with the provisions stipulated in the Rules and Procedures for Board Meetings that at least one meeting shall be conducted each quarter.
+- In 2023, the Company held a total of 6 Board of Directors meetings which is in compliance with the provisions stipulated in the Rules and Procedures for Board Meetings that at least one meeting shall be conducted each quarter.
 Important motions are publicly announced on the MOPS in accordance with the law so as to make the information public. - (2) Create a good board governance system of the Company; strengthen the functions of supervision and management mechanism which meet the Company's Board Meeting rules.
 The Audit Committee was established in 2019. - (3) On June 30, 2020, the Company appointed, upon the resolution of the board of directors, Assistant Vice President Tzu-Hsuan Lin of Financial and Accounting Division, as the Corporate Governance Officer.
 She holds both accountant qualification in Taiwan and the U.S, and has served as an officer in a public company for accounting, financial, shareholder services and affairs related to corporate governance for more than 3 years, so she is qualified as required by laws and regulations. - (4) In 2021, an external organization, the Chinese Corporate Governance Association, was appointed to conduct a performance evaluation of the board of directors.
-The evaluation period was from March 1, 2020 to February 28, 2021, and the results were presented to the board of directors report on June 30, 2021; in the same year The revised "Measures for Board Performance Evaluation" is in line with the current practice, and it is specified that the evaluation should be carried out by an external professional independent organization or an external team of experts and scholars at least once every three years. - (5) The 2022 evaluation result conducted by the Board in accordance with the Regulations Governing the Board Performance Evaluation is as follows; it has been determined by the review of the Company's Remuneration Committee on January 17, 2023 then is submitted to the Board of Directors meeting on February 24, 2023. - Evaluation period: January 1, 2022 December 31, 2022 - (a) The total evaluation score for the Board is 100 points and the evaluation result is 99.11 - (b) The total evaluation score for the Board members is 100 points and the evaluation result is 95.85. - (c) The total score of each functional committee is 100 points, and the scoring results are as follows:
+The evaluation period was from March 1, 2020 to February 28, 2021, and the results were presented to the board of directors report on June 30, 2021; in the same year The revised "Measures for Board Performance Evaluation" is in line with the current practice, and it is specified that the evaluation should be carried out by an external professional independent organization or an external team of experts and scholars at least once every three years.
+Also started the performance evaluation for external directors in 2024. - (5) The 2023 evaluation result conducted by the Board in accordance with the Regulations Governing the Board Performance Evaluation is as follows; it has been determined by the review of the Company's Remuneration Committee on January 30, 2024 then is submitted to the Board of Directors meeting on February 29, 2024.

+Evaluation period: January 1, 2023 - December 31, 2023

-- (1) Remuneration committee, result is 100 - (2) Audit Committee, result is 100
+- (a) The total evaluation score for the Board is 100 points and the evaluation result is 99.09 - (b) The total evaluation score for the Board members is 100 points and the evaluation result is 97.10. - (c) The total score of each functional committee is 100 points, and the scoring results are as follows: - (1) Remuneration committee, result is 100 - (2) Audit Committee, result is 99.13